 In 1095, Byzantine Emperor Alexios I Komnenos requested military support from the Roman Catholic Church in his conflict with the Turks.
 Pope Urban II supported his request and encouraged faithful Christians to take up arms and march to Jerusalem.
 Subsequently, earning the name the People’s Crusade.

 2) Does the Arab-Muslim world hold a grudge?

-Surprisingly, the answer is no. In fact, the Arab-Muslim world hadn’t even come across the word ‘crusade’, until the fall of the Ottoman Empire in the 19th century.
-Actually, most Arabic societies had long forgotten about these wars as they had happened centuries ago.
+Surprisingly, the answer is no. In fact, the Arab-Muslim world hadn’t even come across the word ‘crusade’, until European scholars and historians began to reference these historical conflicts.
+Most Arabic societies had long forgotten about these wars as they had happened centuries ago.
 It was only during the decline of the Ottoman Empire that the term resurfaced, sparking curiosity and prompting a reexamination of these centuries-old wars from a new perspective.

 3) The Crusades weren’t just Christianity vs Islam battles

 4) An interesting fact about the origin of the word ‘Crusades’

 The word ‘Crusades’, wasn’t used when the wars first started.
 Sanctioned by the church, the Crusades were simply military expeditions.
 They got their current meaning in the late 18th century.
 The root of the word goes back to the 16th-century French word croisade, which essentially means ‘marked with the cross’.

 5) The earlier words for ‘crusade’ were iter(journey), and peregrinatio(pilgrimage).